 Why listen to us?

-Having travelled the world for 12 months from South America to South East Asia we have spent extensive time using a variety of different cameras on the market across different uses, in the air and underwater and feel proud to have put together this comprehensive guide on the best travel camera.
+Having travelled the world for 12 months from South America to South East Asia we have spent extensive time using a variety of different cameras on the market across different uses, in the air and underwater and feel proud to have put together this comprehensive guide on the best camera for travel

 What is the Best Travel Camera of 2021?